pitt-crc/keystone-api/docs/install/python.md

 # Deploying with Python

-The Keystone REST API can be installed as a standard Python package using the pip package manager.
+Keystone-API can be installed directly onto a machine and managed using the systemd service manager.

-!!! note

-    These instructions are only recommended as a fallback for situations where Docker is not available.
-    Direct package installations typically require extra configuration and a working familiarity with system administration.
+Installing the API in this way typically requires extra configuration and a working familiarity with system administration.
+For a simpler deployment, see the [Deplying with Docker](docker.md) documentation.

+## Preliminary Setup

+These instructions assume you have administrative privileges and are managing system services via systemd.
+It is also assumed you are installing applications under a dedicated, unprivileged user account called `keystone`.

 ## Installing the API

-Install the `keystone_api` package using pip.
+The `keystone_api` package can be installed using the pip package manager.

 ```bash
 pip install keystone-api